 Credit card chargeback.
 If the payment went through a credit card or a payment processor like PayPal, Stripe, or Alipay International, file a chargeback or dispute directly with the processor.
 Document everything and cite non-delivery of goods or services.
 Time windows are typically 60–120 days from the transaction date.

 Use these in parallel with legal action, not instead of it.
-Bank recalls and platform disputes can fail for procedural reasons; the legal route remains your guarantee of last resort.
+Bank recalls and platform disputes can fail for procedural reasons.
+Legal action is another option to assess, but it also carries cost, timing, jurisdiction and enforcement risk and cannot guarantee recovery.

 Step 07